eswong610/user-guide-docs/docs/setting.md

 ## Step 4 - Getting Your URI String

 The URI string will be important for later steps.
-It is essential to connecting any applications you make to the database we have just created in Mongodb.
+It is essential to connecting to any applications you make with the database we have just created in Mongodb.

-Return back to the main page, click on the clusters on the sidebar.
+1. Return back to the main page, click on the clusters on the sidebar.
 You will be viewing your current cluster.
 Right below the cluster name, there is a connect button.

-Click on it and a new window will be prompted.
+2. Click on the **Connect** button and a new window will be prompted.

 ![mongo](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/connect.png?raw=true)

-From here, click the **Connect your Application** option.
+3. Click the **Connect your Application** option.
 A new page will say connect to <your cluster name>.